- April 24, 2019

 And every time it happens, email providers (like Gmail or Yahoo) log them as complaints.
-If too many complaints are lodged against you, your emails will skip the inbox entirely and go straight to spam folders (see how to avoid spam filters here).
+If too many complaints are lodged against you, your emails will skip the inbox entirely and go straight to spam folders.

 By keeping your list clean, you’ll reduce the likelihood of emails being marked as spam.
 With less spam complaints comes a better sender reputation, which means more emails reach your subscribers.

 It’s hard to tell how you’re performing when you’re sending to uninterested recipients.
 It’s like yelling into a barren wasteland: no one will hear you.
 Regular list cleaning means more engaged contacts, which makes it easy to track your results and get an idea of how to target future marketing campaigns.